New York Premises/Property Liability Attorneys

 Common Types of Premises Liability Accidents

-- Slip and fall on snow or ice: probably the most common form of premises liability in New York – particularly upstate New York, in the slip and fall case the injured party must establish that the owner of the property knew of the existence of snow or ice, and failed to remove or care for it within a reasonable time.
+- Slip and fall on snow or ice: probably the most common form of premises liability in New York – particularly upstate New York.
+In this type of case, the injured party must establish that the owner of the property knew of the existence of snow or ice, and failed to remove or otherwise treat it within a reasonable time.

-During a snowstorm owners are generally relieved of the obligation to immediately clear snow or ice from sidewalks, driveways, etc. This is called the “storm in progress” theory.
-However, once the storm has subsided the owner is obligated to take measures to clear the walkways.
+During a snowstorm, owners are generally relieved of the obligation to immediately clear snow or ice from sidewalks, driveways, etc. This is called the “storm in progress” doctrine.
+However, once the storm has subsided, the owner is obligated to take measures to clear the walkways.
 If the owner fails to do so, or makes things worse by poorly clearing the property, and someone falls, the owner may be liable for negligence.

-- Trip and fall: similar to a fall on snow or ice, in a trip and fall case a party is injured because of some tripping hazard on a property that has either been created by a property owner or otherwise ignored.
+- Trip and fall: similar to a fall on snow or ice, in a trip and fall case a party is injured because of some tripping hazard on a property that has either been created by a property owner or where the owner knew or should have known of the existence of the hazard but did nothing.
 A common example of this is a sidewalk that is left in disrepair by the property owner for some period.
-If/when some individual walks by and trips and falls, the property owner may be held responsible because of their failure to fix the condition that they were aware of.
+If/when an individual walks by and trips and falls, the property owner may be held responsible because of his or her failure to fix the condition that they were aware of or that existed for a sufficient period of time that they should have been aware of it.

-- Injury from a dangerous condition on the property: these injuries can be caused by things such as lose items falling from a roof; nails left on property following construction; stairs left in disrepair or other household dangers that can be common.
-When a property owner ignores or fails to remedy these dangerous conditions, and a guest is injured, the homeowner may be responsible for negligence.
+- Dangerous condition on the property: this category is basically a catch-all for any dangerous condition on the property that causes harm.
+Some examples may include loose items falling from a roof; nails left on property following construction; stairs left in disrepair or other household dangers that can be common.
+When a property owner ignores or fails to remedy these dangerous conditions, and an individual on the property is injured, the homeowner may be liable for negligence.

-- Fires: where an individual is injured or killed because of a fire that was caused by the negligence of the property owner, they or their estate may be able to recover.
+- Fires: where an individual is injured or killed because of a fire that was caused by the negligence of the property owner, he or she (or the estate) may be able to recover.
 This can occur where the owner left a candle burning, ignored an electrical problem, or left a match somewhere that caused a fire.

 Damages in Premises Liability Cases

-Individuals injured because of the failure of a property owner to maintain property are entitled to an award of damages to compensate them.
-Very often serious injuries are sustained in a property accident, for which the victim is entitled to be compensated.
+Individuals injured because of the failure of a property owner to maintain its property are entitled to an award of damages to compensate them.
+Very often serious injuries are sustained in a property accident, and an injured person is entitled to be compensated for injuries resulting from the property owner's negligence.
 There are several categories of damages available.

 - Pain and Suffering